Overview of City Governance

 Seven Councilmembers are elected at large by City voters for numbered seats and serve a four-year term.
 The City Charter limits councilmembers to serving two consecutive terms.
 The Mayor is selected from among the ranks of Council and serves a two-year term.
 The Vice Mayor is also selected from and by Council, and serves a one-year term.

-The City Manager is appointed by Council and serves as the chief executive officer, responsible for day-to-day adminstration of City affairs and implementation of Council policies.
+The City Manager is appointed by Council and serves as the chief executive officer, responsible for day-to-day administration of City affairs and implementation of Council policies.

 The City Attorney, also appointed by Council, advises and represents the City and Council in all legal affairs.

-Council meets two to four Tuesdays a month at 7:00 p.m.
+By City Charter, the Council meets at least twice per month.
+Meetings are held on Tuesdays at 7 p.m..
 Council meets in study session as needed prior to the regular meetings to review specific issues in depth.
 With few exceptions as allowed by law, all Council meetings are open to the public.

 Information sheets on the current City Council and how meetings work, along with general information on Boards and Commissions, are available in English, Spanish and Chinese.